- What is the Qwidget?

-QuestionPoint has developed a chat box called the Qwidget that libraries can place anywhere on their website, at the patron's point of need e.g. within the library catalogue on the no results page, etc..
-Patrons asking questions via the Qwidget will enter the regular AskAway queue.
+The Qwidget is a chat box that libraries can place anywhere on their website, at the patron's point of need - e.g. in research guides, in database search results, in the catalogue, on the library home page, etc.

 The Qwidget will indicate when AskAway is open or closed.
 But unlike the familiar, commercially available widgets, the Qwidget will allow multiple concurrent sessions on the librarian side.

 For the librarian, the Qwidget is another entry point into the chat queue they already monitor.
 The only difference apparent to the librarian is the term [Qwidget] displayed at the beginning of the patron name.
-The librarian will also see in the Info area that this patron's connection has no co-browsing capability.
+Interactions are the same, except that pages can't be pushed, and patrons have a smaller chat window.

 Most AskAway partner libraries use the Qwidget.